eric-price-ok/bordful/README.md

 ## License

 MIT License - feel free to use this for your own job board!
+100% free for personal and commercial use.

 ## Support